SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycleRegulation.md

 The Problem: **Cells need to know whence to divide itself.**

 ## Cell Cycle Regulators
-### Drivers**
+### Drivers
 => Drivers tell cells when to divide.
 The processes that move a cell forward through its life are called "drivers".

 Drivers consists of two parts: a switch + a cyclin.
-A "switch" turns on a "cyclin" protein this cyclin protein actually drive cell forward.
+A "switch" — informed by environmental factors and checkpoints (see below) — turns on a "cyclin" protein this cyclin protein actually drive cell forward.

-* Checkpoints regulate drivers' actions
+### Checkpoints regulate drivers' actions
 * Should the cells not meet the requirements of a checkpoint, its driver would be stopped; and/or
 * It will be called to self-destruct

 ### Cell-cycle checkpoints
 * **G1/S Checkpoint** (After S) — external factors and growth factors (nutrients, raw material, DNA damage) , along with measurements of the volume, shape of the cell and the duplicated DNA, ensure that the pre-G2 cell is intact and healthy before moving onto G2